NguyenTranDuyVu/Batch-Processing/README.md

 ## AWS
 <b> AWS credentials </b>
-- Redshift access : Make Redshift workgroup available to public and create a superuser, then add a Redshift connection to the Airflow connection store to use for ETL pipelines.
+- Redshift access : Make Redshift workgroup available to public and create a superuser, then add a <b>Redshift connection</b> to the Airflow connection store to use for ETL pipelines.

 ### Docker
 <b> Docker compose </b>